 6 Projects Losing Funding for the Border Wall

-Didn't President Trump say Mexico would pay that?
+Didn't President Trump say Mexico would pay for that?
 Here are six government projects that will lose funding for the U.S.-Mexico border wall. 🤔

 Here's What's Losing Funding for the Border Wall